maratib/landing-alpine-tailwind-vite/README.md

 # Landing Pages Starter
-Using Alpine.js TailwindCSS, Vite and Typescript
+Using Vite pre-configured with Alpine.js TailwindCSS and Typescript

 ```bash
 # For development